What to Expect When You’re Expecting Your First Period

-Just as no two women are alike, no two periods are alike, and each woman’s experience is entirely her own.
-You’ll likely feel a range of conflicting emotions, and it’s ok to feel ‘not ok’ about your first period – but rest assured that with your first period comes access to a sisterhood of women who can not only relate, but who’ll always have your back (tampon in hand, in the ladies loo, when you need it most).
+Just as no two people are alike, no two periods are alike, and everyone’s experience is entirely their own.
+You’ll likely feel a range of conflicting emotions, and it’s ok to feel ‘not ok’ about your first period – but rest assured that with your first period comes access to people who can not only relate, but who’ll always have your back (tampon in hand, in the loo, when you need it most).

 When your period does arrive, you may notice painful cramping in your abdomen, or no pain at all; you may notice very faint ‘spotting’ in your knickers or your bleeding might be heavy enough to require a period product.
-To help relieve some of the anxiety that comes with anticipating your first period, we recommend carrying a spare liner ‘just in case’, and leaning on the women around you.
-Talking to your mum is a great place to start – she experienced a first period, too, and learning about her experience might help you to prepare for your own.
+To help relieve some of the anxiety that comes with anticipating your first period, we recommend carrying a spare liner ‘just in case’, and leaning on the people around you.
+Talking to someone who has periods is a great place to start – they once experienced it for the first time, too, and learning about their experience might help you to prepare for your own.

-Every woman remembers her first period, and each experience comes with a mish-mash of feelings and emotions.
-We’ve asked a number of women to share their memories to help you understand that no matter your experience, it’s perfectly normal.
+Every person remembers their first period, and each experience comes with a mish-mash of feelings and emotions.
+We’ve asked a number of people to share their memories to help you understand that no matter your experience, it’s perfectly normal.